genomicsclass/book/pages/matrix_notation.md

 ## [6,]   26   27   28   29   30
 ```

 Finally, we define a scalar.
 A scalar is just a number.
-So why a special name?
-We want to distinguish it from vectors and matrices.
+So why the special name?
+We call it a scalar because we want to distinguish it from vectors and matrices.
 We usually use lower case and don't bold.
 In the next section we will understand why we make this distinction.